wggm01/ISL-RMRC-Intelligent-Systems-Laboratory/TDM/README.md

 **System description, describing:**

 >Hardware: Our robot is designed to be capable of elevating itself overpassing high obstacles and make precise turns using multiples analogic servos controlled by a multi servos board that is directly connected to an Arduino Mega via UART (Robot arm is controlled with a multi servos board via UART) in addition count with 4 High Torque DC motors controlled with an H-bridge.
-The robot also has a laptop webcam and a RpiCam, one for image recognition allocated in the robot arm and the other one to drive the robot those cameras are connected to an Asus Tinker Board and stream via Wifi to the base station. another feature that we are thinking to add is an inertial measurement unit to keep the robot stable and four distance sensor to has more control over the robot.
+The robot also has a laptop webcam and a RpiCam, one for image recognition allocated in the robot arm and the other one to drive the robot those cameras are connected to an Asus Tinker Board and stream via Wifi to the base station. another feature that we are planning to add is an inertial measurement unit to keep the robot stable and four distance sensor to has more control over the robot.

->Software: We are using Pycharm community version to code Python scripts, Arduino IDE, and a Linux based operating system to run the python scripts in the Asus Tinker Board.
+>Software: We are planning to use Pycharm to code Python scripts, Arduino IDE, and a Linux based operating system to run the python scripts in the Asus Tinker Board.

->Communications: The robot use the Asus Tinker Wifi  built in to communicate with the base station using the 5Ghz band using sockets.
+>Communications: The robot will use the Asus Tinker Wifi  built in to communicate with the base station using the 5Ghz band using sockets.

->Human-robot interface: The base station is just a laptop running processing executables that shows the video from the cameras and the data from the sensor once implemented.
+>Human-robot interface: We are planning to make a simple base station with just a laptop running processing executables that shows the video from the cameras and the data from the sensor implemented.

 .